Grant to support the new fiscal relationship for First Nations Terms and conditions

 The Government of Canada and the Assembly of First Nations are working together to establish a new fiscal relationship that moves towards sufficient, predictable and sustained funding for First Nations communities.

-A grant funding approach, supported by funding arrangements of up to ten years, provides First Nations under the Indian Act with: greater predictability of funding to support innovation in service delivery and longer-term partnerships; and, enhanced flexibility in the design and delivery of services.
+A grant funding approach, supported by funding arrangements of up to 10 years and escalation to account for cost drivers such as inflation and population growth, provides recipients with greater predictability of funding to support innovation in service delivery and longer-term partnerships and enhanced flexibility in the design and delivery of services.

 Under the new fiscal relationship, First Nations and Indigenous Services Canada co-develop new approaches:

-Note: For the purposes of this document, the term "citizens" refers to members of First Nations bands as defined by the Indian Act.
+Note: For the purposes of this document, the term citizens refers to members of First Nations bands as defined by the Indian Act or by self-governing First Nations' law-making authority.

 2. Legal and policy authority